Colorado Native Ryan Jensen Proud Of His Team's Super Bowl 55 Victory: 'It's Been A Crazy Month'

-Colorado native, and Super Bowl 55 champ Ryan Jensen joined CBS4 sports anchor Michael Spencer on Monday night for Xfinity Monday Live.
+Colorado native, and Super Bowl 55 champ Ryan Jensen joined CBS4 sports anchor Michael Spencer this week for Xfinity Monday Live.

-Jensen started all 20 games for the Buccaneers and had the opportunity to work with Bucs quarterback Tom Brady.
+Jensen started all 20 games for the Tampa Bay Buccaneers and had the opportunity to work with Bucs quarterback Tom Brady.

 “It’s crazy to think Tom is 43 years old now and just won a seventh Super Bowl.
 That alone is crazy.
 Still playing at that age is crazy.
 To be able to play with a player of his caliber who has played for a long time has been an amazing experience.
 Having a guy like that on your team is always a blessing.”